You’ve Talked About It… You’ve Tried to Fix It…

 How to Begin

-Stephen works with a deliberately limited number of couples at any given time — typically no more than eight.
-That limitation allows the work to remain attentive and individualized.
+Stephen works with a deliberately limited number of couples at any given time—typically no more than eight.
+This ensures that each couple receives focused, attentive, and individualized support.

-The first step is a brief thirty-minute conversation by phone or Zoom.
+The first step is a brief, no-obligation 30-minute conversation via phone or Zoom.

 Scroll to Top